Investment in social media: Increased website traffic

 Investing in a company's engagement in social media undoubtedly has its benefits.
 Activity on social networking platforms such as Facebook as an example can lead to increased traffic that the company's website receives via these referrals.
 A common way to measure website traffic can be done by comparing search engine rankings through SEO (Search Engine Optimization) – mentions, sharing and the traffic of websites are positive signals of popularity; stamping the authority of many brand's websites and allowing them to rank highly among their competitors.
 Activity on social media almost acts as a signal to search engines of a company's popularity and credibility, with all of this ultimately leads to more sales and increased brand awareness.

 Controversies

 Facebook's Acquisition of WhatsApp

-Facebook's $19 billion acquisition of WhatsApp, the popular mobile messaging app, has extreme significance in terms of social media investments.
-Although attracting much criticism for Facebook investing the highest sum of money for any IT company ever into an already five-year-old start-up; much profit is to be made with Facebook already raking-in 53% of their existing revenue from mobile-ad sales.
+Facebook's $19 billion acquisition of WhatsApp marked a major milestone in tech industry investments.
+While the valuation drew criticism given WhatsApp's status as a five-year-old startup, the deal aligned with Facebook’s strategy to expand its mobile presence, where it was already generating 53% of its advertising revenue.

 However, not only will the WhatsApp staff benefit from this deal, venture capital firm Sequoia Capital are entitled to what is estimated to be over $3 billion from their investments in WhatsApp, with their initial funding figure believed to be approximately $60 million; Sequoia Capital are believed to own approximately 20% of WhatsApp - their investments have clearly paid off.